 Caterpillars often shed their skin and eat lots of leaves, can you add these stages into your life cycle.

-Can you make a fruit version of the butterfly life cycle?
+Can you make a fruit and vegetable version of the butterfly life cycle?

 Butterfly wings are symmetrical; can you draw a symmetrical butterfly?